CTs are critical for the operation of power systems. A CT saturation calculation will show how well a CT can operate in non-ideal conditions.

 What happens when a CT saturates?

-- High primary current sourced from a fault condition
+- High primary current from fault conditions

 - The high burden on the CT’s secondary side